 Supporting Churches and Organizations include:

-Atlanta Center for Self Sufficiency, Atlanta First United Methodist Church, Atlanta Mission, Atlanta Recovery Center, Big Bethel AME Church Inc., Crossroads Community Ministries, FCS Urban Ministries, Gateway Center, SafeHouse Outreach, St. Vincent de Paul Society, The Catholic Shrine of the Immaculate Conception, True Light Baptist Church
+Atlanta Center for Self Sufficiency, Atlanta Downtown Neighborhood Association, Atlanta First United Methodist Church, Atlanta Mission, Atlanta Recovery Center, Big Bethel AME Church Inc., Covenant House, Crossroads Community Ministries, FCS Urban Ministries, Fourth Ward West Neighborhood Association, Gateway Center, Hosea Feed the Hungry, Love Thy Neighbor in Service, Inc., Lutheran Services of Georgia, SafeHouse Outreach, St. Joseph's Mercy Care, St. Vincent de Paul Society, The Community Foundation for Greater Atlanta, Trinity Community Ministries, The Catholic Shrine of the Immaculate Conception, True Light Baptist Church, United Way of Greater Atlanta.

 Volunteer and Donation Opportunities